Renesas-EMEV2/Documentation/Kernel.md

 You need an ARM EABI cross-compiler toolchain installed on your host, to build the kernel.

-The android AOSP comes with a gcc 4.4.3 toolchain included.
+The Android Open Source Project (AOSP) comes with a gcc 4.4.3 toolchain included.
 If you downloaded the AOSP, you only have to have it included in your PATH.
 E.g.:

 	export PATH=<AOSP home>/prebuilt/linux-x86/toolchain/arm-eabi-4.4.3/bin:$PATH

-See also https://github.com/Renesas-EMEV2/Documenation/Android.md, about downaloding AOSP.
+See also https://github.com/Renesas-EMEV2/Documentation/Android.md, about downloading AOSP.

-Though not mandatory, it is preferrable to use the same toolchain to build both the Andoid and the Kernel binaries.
+Though not mandatory, I'd suggest to use the same toolchain to build both the Android and the Kernel binaries.

 To build the Kernel just do: